davidkel/davidkel.github.io/docs/vscode/windows.md

 ### A note about Python
 The windows build tools installs Python 2.7 which is currently still ok for use with node-gyp but may stop working in future.

+### WSL2 clock skew causes problems for fabric running in docker for windows